margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** combat, hostility, strife, bloodshed, allies, enemy, army, conflict

 ## Cowardice ##
-Not being able to own up to mistakes
+Not being able to own up to mistakes.
-Too weak to own up to iniquity
+Too weak to own up to iniquity.
-A fraud to accept rebukes, admonishment
+A fraud to accept rebukes, admonishment.
-Too wimpy, pathetic to accept the penalty, the repercussion Spineless morally, unable to speak up, or accept what's going on A deserter of what's right,
+Too wimpy, pathetic to accept the penalty, the repercussion.
+Spineless morally, unable to speak up, or accept what's going on.
+A deserter of what's right,.
 Leaving others in harm's way, and not able to accept the criminal recount.

 <br>